 Purpose

-If the time off requested by the employee is of type Unpaid or Military Service (which are time types for which no accrual rules are defined and assigned), the requested time off needs to be approved by the employee’s HR Business Partner, too.
+If the time off requested by the employee is of type Unpaid or Military Service, (or Sickness, in case of an employee in California), the requested time off needs to be approved by the employee’s HR Business Partner, too.

 Similar as the Line Manager, the HR Business Partner has the option to process a single time off request, or to mass approve several time off requests at once.
 The latter is especially helpful if he or she has several time off requests to be approved in his or her to-do list.